Derrick-Mulwa/Email-Automation-in-Python/README.md

-This is a python file.
+This is a python program.
 Pandas and smtplib modules are used in this project.

 The Recipients.csv file contains data about the email recipients; Name, email address, location and the subsidiary company used by the recipient.